 The measured (stem) and simulated (leaf) δ13C series were first corrected for changes in the δ13C of atmospheric CO2.
 The correction was applied according to McCarroll and Loader (2004) by normalising against the preindustrial δ13C in the atmosphere of -6.4‰.
 Corrected δ13Cstem can thus be compared directly with simulated δ13Cleaf, although it should be noted that these variables will always be offset slightly (Waterhouse et al. 2004).

 A 53 year, 3-hourly reconstructed meteorology dataset at 1 degree resolution (Sheffield et al. 2006) (available at http://hydrology.princeton.edu, accessed 15 Mar 2009) was used to force the model using the 1º gridcell in which each of the sites were located.
 Annual average CO2 concentrations were taken from the Mauna Loa (Keeling et al. 2009) and Law Dome (Etheridge et al. 1998) datasets.
+We assessed the bias in the re-analysis climatology against data from nearby meteorology stations.
+For Laanila and Rovaniemi data from Sodankylä (67○24’N 26○37’ E) were used, for Turku local climate was used (60○31’ N 22○16’ E), for Forfjorddalen data from Andöya (69○17’ N 16○9’ E), for Southern Glens data from Eskdalemuir (55○18’N 3○12’ W), and for Sandringham from X ().
+In general the bias in monthly mean temperature was very small (less than 1.0 C on average) and with Root Mean Square Error (RMSE) smaller than 0.1.
+For Rovaniemi there is a warm bias and Forfjorddalen a cold bias compared to station data.
+For Rovaniemi this bias is not surprising as the Ivalo meterology station is located 300 km to the north of Rovaniemi.
+For precipitation the bias in monthly precipitation was smaller than 25 for all sites except Forfjorddalen which had a wet bias of 45 mm.
+The greater noise in observed precipitation generated a smaller fit between re-analysis and site data ranging with a RMSE ranging from 0.29 (Rovaniemi) to 2.3 (Forfjorddalen).
+Water is however not expected to be limiting to growth for the sites with highest RMSEs.

 Soil parameter values were taken from the GSWP2 1 degree dataset (Dirmeyer et al. 1999).
 Monthly LAI for each grid cell was based on calculations made using observed relationships between FAPAR and temperature and precipitation (Los et al. 2006).
 Grid average leaf area index was normalized to the fractional cover of plant functional types within each grid cell.

 Analysis methods for comparing measured δ13Cstem and simulated δ13Cleaf

 For each site and stomatal model JULES was run for 53 years (AD 1948-2000).
 The first three years were used as a spin-up of the soil water pool and were not used in the analysis.
 Model parameters, including BB model parameters, were taken from Alton and Bodin (2010) using the BL parameter values for the Sandringham and Turku sites and NL parameter values for the remaining sites.
-For the SPA model the same parameter values as in Alton et al. (2009) were used, and for the Cox model the JULES default parameter was used.
+For the SPA model the same parameter values as in Alton et al. (2009) were used, and for the Cox model the JULES default parameter values.
 Although the full growing season will vary between sites, the mean summer period (June-August) was used for convenience and, since the average δ13Cleaf was weighted based on Anet, any error caused by this assumption is minimised.